isomerpages/gb-assist/pages/solutionrepo/solution275.md

 ---
-title: Electric pallet transporter/stacker
+title: Electric reach truck
 permalink: /productivity-solutions-grant/solutionrepo/solution275
 ---

 #### Description

-Pallet with load capacity ranging from 1.2 ton to 2.5 ton, that is able to transport or stack the pallets, with only one operator.
+Reach truck with load capacity ranging from 1.2 ton to 2.5 ton, that is able to reach loads located high up in racks, with only one operator.

 #### Details of Solution